 TA 36678 24686 [HM3] – 2

-Erected inland, the pillbox later partially slipped into the dyke and will soon be on the beach [21 September 2020].
+The pillbox partially slipped into the dyke whilst still inland around 1992 [21 September 2020].

 Holmpton, Seaside Road